7. The Early Years, Phase II. (And a Moral: Always Look for Letters)

 A baby book, titled ‘Baby’s Red Letter Days’, also includes a picture from the same photo shoot along with lists detailing milestones and such.

-Phase I, Exhibit III: Baby’s Red Letter Days
+Exhibit III: Baby’s Red Letter Days

 A page from Helen’s baby book.
 They lived at the time on Brookside Ave in Menande, NY., very close to Albany (and close to both Charlton and Saratoga, where her parents were from, respectively)